voxelwind/voxelwind/README.md

 * Voxelwind can use multiple threads to listen to the same port on Linux (`SO_REUSEPORT`). **JDK 9 includes more native support for SO_REUSPORT, so it will work on any modern Unix-like OS.**
-* Voxelwind can take advantage of native cryptography and compression support.
+* Voxelwind can take advantage of native compression support.
+(A solution needs to be sought for native encryption support.)

 Voxelwind will work on other configurations outside 64-bit Debian/Ubuntu, but scalability and throughput will be affected.